These are common sense trading

 appear."

-EuroFX EC Volatility
+EuroFX 6E Futures Volatility

 Contraction

-"CME EuroFX EC provides clues
+"CME EuroFX 6E provides clues

 to when the volatility will decline in the Emini Futures

-(ER2, ES, NQ and YM) and this is one aspect of not getting tunnel
+(TF, ES, NQ and YM) and this is one aspect of not getting tunnel

 vision via monitoring only your trading instrument (intermarket